Sighmantaneous/soc_d-v_project/index.md

 We can see that they are quite similar but i used colour cycle as my template and incorperated stripes into it.
 I am using the 25mhz clock for the vgaSync but controlling the ColourCycle using the 100Mhz clock. **WHY**

-### **Synthesis**
-Describe the synthesis and implementation processes.
-Consider including 1/2 useful screenshot(s).
-Guideline: 1/2 short paragraphs.
-### **Demonstration**
-Perhaps add a picture of your demo.
-Guideline: 1/2 sentences.

-## **My VGA Design Edit**
-Introduce your own design idea.
-Consider how complex/achievabble this might be or otherwise.
-Reference any research you do online (use hyperlinks).
-For my Project I wanted to combine both of the colour cycle and colour stripe template in order to create a program that cycles through a selection of National flags that I created.

 ### **Project Set-Up**

 In setting up this project we had two sample templates, colourCycle and colourStripes we had to adapt the colourCycle to include the clk_wiz_0 another clock that operates at 25Mhz.
 For the ColourStripes I then had to update the VGATOP design to include the ColourStripes i_colour_stripes unit .
 From there after getting stripes displayed I altered the image to display just two colours by defining the rows and columns (x & y cords)